TakuikaNinja/TetrisNESBugfix/README.md

 https://github.com/TakuikaNinja/TetrisNESBugfix

-This is a disassembly of Tetris (NES).
+This is a bugfixed version of Tetris (NES).

 It builds `tetris.nes` with many bugfixes.
 See [**CHANGES.md**](CHANGES.md) for a detailed list.

-This port is based on: https://github.com/CelestialAmber/TetrisNESDisasm
+This version is based on: https://github.com/CelestialAmber/TetrisNESDisasm

 ## Original README (continued)